 An heraldic device indicating Australia's connection with Great Britain.

 Port Augusta's early days centred on shipping, and the town was heralded and referred to as "the Liverpool of the South".

 These were Port Augusta's earliest industries.
 Sheep farming continues today, but there is no longer any cattle.

 Indicated the close association Port Augusta had during the early days of mining, and the Bent Arm with shears held aloft is connected with the sheep industry.

-The English meaning of the latin phrase "Pro Res Publica" is "For the Commonwealth".
+The English meaning of the latin phrase "Pro Res Publica" is "For the State".